Rise and Shine

 According to the results, the more people’s partners hit the snooze button, the lower their relationship satisfaction.
 In fact, the more conflicting your sleep schedules are, the worse it can be for your relationship.
 Disruptions like the snooze alarm can cause your significant other to have poor sleep habits, which may cause stress on your relationship.

-The highest rated relationship satisfaction averaged at around 6.2 and was in association with a partner who never hit the snooze button.
+The highest-rated relationship satisfaction averaged at around 6.2 and was in association with a partner who never hit the snooze button.

 If an old or uncomfortable mattress is keeping you from getting a good night’s sleep, it may be time to upgrade to the best mattress for your sleep needs— and don’t worry, we’re here to help!
-Whether you’re looking for the best bed in a box or luxurious mattress from your local retailer, we’ve got you covered.
+Whether you’re looking for the best mattress in a box or luxurious mattress from your local retailer, we’ve got you covered.
 To learn more about different mattress types, read our mattress reviews and find your next bed.

 We surveyed more than 1,000 Americans with questions about what exactly they do and think right when they wake up, and subsequently how they feel during the day.